Montreal-Quakers/website/_includes/alert/en-qc-close.md

-The Quebec City worship group will exceptionally be meeting on September 10th, 2023, rather than September 3rd
+The Quebec City worship group will not be meeting at the Anglican Church on April 5th, 2026 due to Easter.
+Please [contact us](/contact) for updates as we make alternate arrangements.